taeckyung/SoTTA/README.md

 ### Prepare Source model

 "Source model" refers to a model that is trained with the source (clean) data only.
 Source models are required for all methods to perform test-time adaptation.
+We provide the pretrained model for CIFAR10/CIFAR100 at [GDrive Link](https://drive.google.com/file/d/1PWKx5k5ePfw6XDgauPy-4J8riGXImzda/view?usp=sharing).

-You can generate source models via:
+Also, you can generate source models via:

     $ . train_src.sh                 #generate source models for CIFAR10 as default.